 The coarse grain of this particular spice is ideal for seasoning with a salt mill at the table.
 Thus, they preserve the salt grains as a whole.
 These dissolve only on your tongue or the palate with a tingling.
 There the extraordinary taste unfolds.
 Due to its high potassium content, it also acts as an additional supplier of this mineral, which is especially vital for the heart.
 The blue salt, which is commercially available in this country, is often mixed with white salt and accounts for only about 15 to 20% of the quantity.
 Like common salt, please store it in a dry and dark environment.

 Special Gift or highlight at a cocktail party

 Impress your family or guests at the next meal together with this table salt in the fascinating color.
 Even at a cocktail party, the Persian salt will surely become an eye-catcher and subject of discussion when it enhances the glasses as a beautiful border.
 Try something special!
 The Persian blue salt, one of the rarest salts in the world, is also excellent as a gift.
 In combination with a piece of bread, for example, it is the ideal souvenir at an inauguration party.

 Origin of Persian blue salt

 Persian blue salt, as the name suggests, comes from Persia.
-It is mined in mines in the Dascht-e Lut desert, located in Semnan Province in northern Iran.
-The area is one of the hottest regions on earth and temperatures between 50 and 60°C are not uncommon.
+They mine it in mines in the Dascht-e Lut desert, located in Semnan Province in northern Iran.
+The area is one of the hottest regions on earth, and temperatures between 50 and 60°C are not uncommon.
 The highest ground temperature of more than 70° C ever measured was also shown here.